seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

     c. null data
     d. data table with two positive values and one negative value
     e. datable table with one negative value

+Range Methods:

+6. getLowerBound()
+    a. a range with positive values for both
+    b. a range with the value of 0

+7. getLength()
+    a. a range with positive numbers for both the lower and upper bounds, therefore, valid range
+    b. a range with the lower bound as zero and a positive upper bound
+    c. a range with negative lower bound and positive upper bound
+    d. a range with negative lower bound and zero as the upper bound
+    e. a range with negative numbers for both the lower and upper bounds

+8. getUpperBound()

+9. getCentralValue()
+    a. a range with positive value for lower bound, and a positive value for upper bound
+    b. a range with lower bound of zero, and a positive value for upper bound
+    c. a range with negative value for lower bound, and a positive value for upper bound
+    d. a range with negative value for lower bound, and upper bound of zero
+    e. a range with negative value for lower bound, and a negative value for upper bound
+    f. a range with length zero

+10. contains(double value)
+    a. any range of values (any value for each lower bound and upper bound), method input variable slightly greater than upper bound
+    b. any range of values, method input variable at upper bound
+    c. any range of values, method input variable slightly less than upper bound
+    d. any range of values, method input variable between upper bound and lower bound
+    e. any range of values, method input variable slightly greater than lower bound
+    f. any range of values, method input variable at lower bound
+    g. any range of values, method input variable slightly less than lower bound